‘In my last job I used to punch Buttons…now I’m not allowed to do pantomime anymore!!

 And quite right too, because why would anyone commit so much of their valuable time to a project that they genuinely didn’t believe was going to be successful.
 I truly believed in my story, my characters and my ability to assemble each and every aspect of my imagination into a readable manuscript…as I also believe that everyone who has ever put pen to paper (or fingers to keyboard) in an effort to entertain others does too.

-I was starting to think that maybe my family and friends, having read my books, were being too kind…maybe I wasn’t a good writer after all.
+I was starting to think that maybe my family and friends, having read my book, were being too kind…maybe I wasn’t a good writer after all.

 So, in the name of research I trolled Amazon for other ‘self-published’ works in order to obtain, read and compare the work of various other aspiring writers to mine.
 I wanted to see if I could gain any insight into why so many of us are turned down.